run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 The limit behavior is different for CPUs and memory.

 *   Your Job will never be allocated with more than the amount stated in the `--cpu-limit` flag
-*   If your Job tries to allocate more than the amount stated in the `--memory-limit` flag it will receive an out of memory exception.
+*   If your Job tries to allocate more than the amount stated in the `--memory-limit` flag it will receive an out-of-memory exception.

 The limit (for both CPU and memory) overrides the cluster default described in the section below